 The Colleges of Medicine, Social Work and Nursing share a strong philosophical commitment to this vision and are working through due diligence that would result in an agreement to provide administrative oversight and ongoing financial support for staffing and daily operations of intergenerational and interdisciplinary programming at the Center, which includes:

-- On-site intergenerational program coordinator to develop and administer purposeful intergenerational and interdisciplinary initiatives.
+- On-site intergenerational program manager to develop and administer purposeful intergenerational and interdisciplinary initiatives.

 - On-site OSU teaching, research, and service; with wellness and prevention clinical care offerings.

 The overall mission of the Office is to foster through teaching, research and consultation the cost effective delivery of high quality health and social services to meet the needs of society's older citizens.
 The Office strives to provide coordinated education, research, practice and service opportunities in geriatrics and gerontology while enhancing and supporting the initiatives of individual departments, schools and colleges across the OSU campus to meet the demographic imperatives of our aging society.

 Poindexter Community Building, adjacent to University Hospital East